michalpasternak7/WG-Gesucht-scraper/README.md

     - Click on "Upload from" > ".zip file" and upload your `your_lambda_function.zip`.
     - Now you should be able to see the code.

-5. In Runtime settings, set the Handler to script_name.function_name (replace script_name with your actual script's name).
+5. In Runtime settings, set the Handler to script_name.function_name (replace script_name with your actual script's name and function_name with the relevant function).

 6. Go to `Configuration` > `Timeout` and edit the Timeout to a suitable value, e.g., `30 seconds`.
     (`get_wg_list.py` works best with `15 min`, for`save_wg_list.py` `5 min` would definitely be enough)